NinjaTyper/PythonLearning/README.md

 1. Make a yourname.txt that has your name in it, then read in that file and print to the screen.
 2. Write down every number from 1 to 100 to a file number.txt
-3. Write a program that read in random.txt and then add a random number to that random.txt file, without losing existing data.
+3. Write a program that read in number.txt and then add all the numbers up, and write the result into sum.txt
 4. Build a shopping experience!
 You can specify the list of items in a file (item name with price) , then read in the file data, then provide a shopping experience to the users.

 ### Bonus Exercise (optional)